Colorado Gun Laws

 The Act permits the nationwide carrying of concealed handguns by qualified current and retired law enforcement officers and amends the Gun Control Act of 1968 (Pub.
 L. 90-618, 82 Stat.
 1213) to exempt qualified current and retired law enforcement officers from state and local laws prohibiting the carry of concealed firearms.
 To apply for Retired Commissioned Officers Firearms Training, click here.

-For questions regarding background checks and reciprocity please contact Colorado Bureau of Investigations.(303) 239-4201 or visit CBI's Website.
+For questions regarding Colorado gun laws and reciprocity please contact Colorado Bureau of Investigations.(303) 239-4201 or visit CBI's Website.